codewarnab/akinatorbot/README.md

 `#broadcast` - bot will broadcast any message with containing `#broadcast` in them

-**CHATTING** -  You can now chat with the user in bot by replying the forwarded message from the user .
+**CHATTING** -  You can now chat with the user in bot by replying the forwarded message from the user (you can reply with anything text or media even with inline buttons) .

 ## Deployment